-2.2.5 Network constraints
+2.2.4.
+Network constraints

 The EAAP simulations model network power transfer capability using system normal constraint equations only.
 Detailed information on the preparation of EAAP network constraints can be found in the EAAP guidelines.
-The EAAP currently uses the same constraint equations as ST PASA, see section 1.3.
+The EAAP currently uses the same constraint equation formulations as ST PASA and MT PASA, see section 1.3.
+However whereas MT PASA includes both system normal and network outage constraint equations, the EAAP uses only system normal constraints.
 AEMO is investigating whether it is feasible to use the more detailed ESOO constraint set for EAAP modelling in future.
 Any change in methodology will be communicated to stakeholders before it is applied, and highlighted in the EAAP guidelines.

-2.2.6 Factors for additional EAAP reporting
+2.2.5.
+Factors for additional EAAP reporting